gradyki/Skillz/README.md

 ## Overview

 Skillz is a demo of an e-Learning platform that allows for the orginazation of online course in anything from cooking, dancing, home-improvement or courses on new technologies.
 This is a full stack app that utilizes Ruby on Rails and PostgreSQL for the backend and React for the front.
+I also used this as an opportunity to learn to work with Material UI framework.
+I used esemeniuc's sign-in template within the Material UI documentation as a guide to get started.

 <br>